TechnicallyWilliams/azure-quickstart-templates/demos/resourcetags-for-self-discovery/README.md

 - json
 - bicep
 ---
-# Azure Tags - Using Azure Tag Strategy for Self-Discovery
+# Azure Tags - An Azure Tag Strategy for Self-Discovery

 This template demonstrates how you can use Azure resource tags for application deployments to self-discover infrastructure resources.